- B.A. Carleton College

 It’s a hike from Chestertown, Md., to Guapilis, Costa Rica—about 2,100 miles in fact—and the long, flat fields of Maryland’s Eastern Shore are a world away from the lush landscape and tropical fecundity of Central America.
 Connection, though, is all about common ground, and Professor Leslie Sherman found plenty of that during her recent sabbatical at EARTH University.

-Sherman, Washington College’s W. Alton Jones Associate Professor of Chemistry and director of the Environmental Studies program, is a soil scientist, and much of her work at WC has focused on the native grassland restoration project at the Chester River Field Research Station at Chino Farms.
+Sherman, Washington College’s W. Alton Jones Associate Professor of Chemistry and director of the Environmental Science and Studies program, is a soil scientist, and much of her work at WC has focused on the native grassland restoration project at the Chester River Field Research Station at Chino Farms.
 There, she examined how changing the land use from traditional agriculture (corn, soybeans) to native grasses affected soil long-term.
 Traveling to Costa Rica on a faculty enhancement grant, she studied the same issue, only here the crop was pineapples, and the question focused more closely on a single intense land use over time.

 “I’ve always wanted to study a tropical system both because the soils are fascinating and because the agriculture is so different,” Sherman says.
 She based her work out of EARTH University, which offers students from Latin America, the Caribbean, Africa, and Asia a program in agricultural sciences and natural resources management.
 Three students from Mozambique, Ecuador, and Bolivia helped Sherman with her with lab and field work.